nuaayxy/laneDetection/writeup.md

 ### 1. Algo pipeline

 My pipeline consisted following steps.
-First, I converted the images to grayscale, but I also keep the color image for color masking.
+* First, I converted the images to grayscale
+* I also keep the color image for color masking combined with region of interest
-Gaussianblur is peformed on the grayscale image to remove noise.
+* Gaussianblur is peformed on the grayscale image to remove noise.
-Region of interest is selected using a quad as well as color information(Lane should be yellow/white in this case) Then Houghline detection is used in the region of interest.
+* Region of interest is selected using a quad as well as color information(Lane should be yellow/white in this case)
+* Then Houghline detection is used in the region of interest.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by checking the slope of the line segements from the hough.
-The lines segments will be grouped into two arrays and then I use numpy.polyfit to fit two lines using all the x and y from each array.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:
+* checking the slope of the line segements from the hough.
+The lines segments will be grouped into two arrays
+* then I use numpy.polyfit to fit two lines using all the x and y from each array.
 Thus the line segments are averaged somehow by least square.

 ![alt text][image1]